- 75CL

 Under her leadership, the house experienced remarkable growth thanks to her innovative spirit.
 She invented the riddling table, a process that clarifies wines and produces crystal-clear champagnes.
 Veuve Clicquot was also among the first houses to export its champagnes across Europe, especially to Russia, where it gained favor with royal courts.

-Cristal Rosé Vinothèque 2000 celebrates the astonishing adventure of a few bottles kept for 20 years in the Louis Roederer cellars, in search of the perfect balance.
-The cuvée was aged for 11 years on slats, then 5 years on points and a rest of 4 years after disgorging.
+Cristal Rosé Vinothèque 2002 celebrates the remarkable journey of a few bottles which were stored for 20 years in the cellars of Louis Roederer, in search of the perfect balance.
+The blend was aged for 11 years on "lattes", followed by 5 years on "pointes", and rested for 4 years after disgorging.